Kelly Blackwell

-Kelly Reardon Blackwell (born February 13, 1969) is a former American football tight end in the National Football League (NFL) for the Chicago Bears and Dallas Cowboys.
+Kelly Reardon Blackwell (born February 13, 1969) is an American former professional football player who was a tight end in the National Football League (NFL) for the Chicago Bears and Dallas Cowboys.
 He also was a member of the Fort Worth Cavalry in the Arena Football League (AFL).
-He played college football at Texas Christian University.
+He played college football for the TCU Horned Frogs, earning consensus All-American honors in 1991.

-Early years
+Early life

 Blackwell attended Richland High School.
 He accepted a football scholarship from Texas Christian University.
 As a freshman, he was named the starter at tight end and appeared in 11 games.
 He collected 20 receptions (second on the team), 172 receiving yards (third on the team) and no touchdowns.

 As a sophomore, he appeared in 8 games, tallying 33 receptions (second on the team), 389 receiving yards (third on the team) and 2 receiving touchdowns (second on the team).

 As a junior, he appeared in 11 games, registering 64 receptions (school record), 832 receiving yards (third in school history) and 5 receiving touchdowns (tied for second on the team).
 He tied for third all-time in receptions in a single-game with 12 catches against the University of Missouri.